CrowdStrike/ember-toucan-core/CONTRIBUTING.md

 When developing a new component, add it to the `ember-toucan-core` directory.
 A few things to remember:

 1. Components are added under `ember-toucan-core/src/components`
-2. When adding a new component it needs to be added to the template registry so that Glint picks it up.
+2. When adding a new component, it needs to be added to the template registry so that Glint picks it up.
 To do that, add a line in `ember-toucan-core/src/template-registry.ts`.

 ## Running the docs/test-app